China warns US tariff war huge risk to world economy

-China's finance minister lashed out at US tariffs for bringing "unprecedented huge risks" to the global economy, according to an article published by his ministry on Tuesday.
+China's finance minister lashed out at the United States' tariffs for bringing "unprecedented huge risks" to the global economy, according to an article published by his ministry on Tuesday.

+Separately, the Chinese foreign ministry said the United States needed to change its "threatening" approach if it wishes to reach an agreement, according to the state news agency Xinhua.

 The world's two largest economies are engaged in a punishing trade war in which US President Donald Trump imposed tariffs reaching 145 percent on many Chinese products and Beijing retaliated with 125 percent duties on imports from the United States.